curlsli/webpack-book/docs/en/extending/02_plugins.md

 Running the build should show more information than before because a compilation object contains whole dependency graph traversed by webpack.
 You have access to everything related to it here including entries, chunks, modules, assets, and more.

-T> Many of the available hooks expose compilation, but sometimes they reveal a more specific structure, and it takes a more particular study to understand those.
+> Many of the available hooks expose compilation, but sometimes they reveal a more specific structure, and it takes a more particular study to understand those.

-T> Loaders have dirty access to `compiler` and `compilation` through underscore (`this._compiler`/`this._compilation`).
+> Loaders have dirty access to `compiler` and `compilation` through underscore (`this._compiler`/`this._compilation`).

 ## Writing Files Through Compilation